 The BC Federation of Students and its member students’ unions strongly agree that everyone must stand together against violence against women and children; together, through teaching and healing, we can end violence against these groups.

-This year's Moose Hide Campaign Day, scheduled for May 12, 2022, is anticipated to see more than 100,000 people across BC taking collective action to end violence towards women and children.
+This year's Moose Hide Campaign Day, held on May 11, 2023, saw more than half a million Canadians join together in ceremony and solidary with the goal of ending gender-based violence.
 Visit the Moose Hide Campaign website for updates and to learn more about getting involved with the campaign.